rgilks/geno-1/docs/SPEC.md

 - **Event Handling:**

-  - In the browser, capture mouse events on the canvas; on native, use `winit` events.
+  - In the browser, capture mouse events on the canvas.
   - Perform **ray-sphere** intersection for voice picking.
 Maintain hover highlight; on click/drag, update engine voice state and audio panner.
   - Once we know which object is selected on click, we handle according to that object’s role (e.g., if it’s a voice sphere: start dragging it; if it’s a regenerate button: trigger regeneration immediately; etc.).
   - On drag: update object position in real-time (for voice objects) and possibly give some visual feedback (like a highlight or trailing indicator).